 Doctors base the diagnosis on findings during examination.
 They usually do computed tomography (CT) or magnetic resonance imaging (MRI) to check for growths in the head and near the spinal cord in people who have neurologic symptoms.

 No known treatment can stop the progression of neurofibromatosis or cure it.
 Individual neurofibromas can usually be removed surgically or shrunk with radiation therapy.
-When they have grown close to a nerve, surgical removal often requires removing the nerve as well.
+Sometimes surgical removal of the neurofibroma requires removing the nerve as well.

 Because neurofibromatosis can be hereditary, genetic counseling is recommended when people with this disorder are considering having children.
 For people who have a child with the disorder but do not have the disorder themselves, the risk of having another child with the disorder is very small.